 - Choosing the smallest possible size of an ice-free zone

 - Keep any pond or lake deicers away from the center of lake areas to minimize formations of thin ice

-- Utilize a timer or thermostat to make sure systems only operate when temperature fall below freezing
+- Utilize a timer or thermostat to make sure systems only operate when temperatures fall below freezing

 - Minimize the time deicers run to help prevent thin ice and reduce operating costs